Dantevg/WebStats/README.md

 - `placeholders`: the configuration for the PlaceholderAPI connectivity.
 The key of every entry here specifies the placeholder to use, the value sets the displayed name.
+- `store-placeholders-database`: the name of the database to use for storing offline players' placeholders (many placeholderAPI sources don't have data for offline players).
+When you use this, you need to set the `hostname`, `username` and `password` fields under the `database` config. (see above, you can leave the `config` option commented out)

 [1]: https://github.com/Dantevg/WebStats/releases